Hair follicle drug tests they can determine if a person has been using drugs or misusing prescription medications in the previous 3 months.

 Courts may require drug testing for individuals on probation or during child custody, adoption, and domestic violence cases.

-Healthcare providers sometimes request testing for people at risk of drug or alcohol misuse.
+Healthcare professionals sometimes request testing for people at risk of drug or alcohol misuse.

 However, it is important to note that drug testing generally requires a person’s written consent.

-A hair follicle drug test can take place in a healthcare setting, a workplace, or at home.
+A hair follicle drug test can take place in a healthcare setting or laboratory, a workplace, or at home.

 During the test, the tester will remove a small hair sample close to a person’s scalp and send it to a laboratory for overnight testing.